 The product over all attributes in equation 1 reflects the notion that all attributes of a product have to be known and acceptable for the product to be satisfactory.
 In contrast, a product is unsatisfactory if at least one attribute is known and unacceptable, as captured the maximum-operator in equation 2.
+Finally, a product is undetermined if and only if it is neither satisfactory nor unsatisfactory yet.

 Since we allow for a verification stage in the search process, it is possible that a decision maker finds more than one satisfactory alternative before terminating the search.
 In order to keep the choice model as close to Simon's original idea of satisficing, i.e., all a consumer cares about is passing a certain threshold rather than some relative ranking, we posit random choice between all satisfactory alternatives.
 We also introduce the notion of a "trembling hand" to allow for unobserved error.
-In game theory, a "trembling hand" allows for non-zero probabilities of actions off the equilibrium path (Osborne and Rubinstein 1994).
+In game theory, a "trembling hand" allows for nonzero probabilities of actions off the equilibrium path (Osborne and Rubinstein 1994).
 In our context, it allows for non-zero choice probabilities for undetermined alternatives as well as for no-choice (which should in theory never be chosen in the presence of a satisfactory alternative).
 However, we posit a choice probability of exactly zero for all unsatisfactory options as well as all options which were never fixated on at all.